ritanks-GrowthHacker/source-asia-erp-system/README.md

 - Proactive alerts
 - Smarter decisions

-#### 2027 Q3: IoT Integration
+#### Mobile App ( If Required )

 **What:**
-- Connect to smart devices (RFID readers, sensors)
+- iOS and Android apps
-- Auto-track inventory with RFID
+- Scan barcodes with phone camera
-- Temperature monitoring for cold storage
-- Real-time equipment data
+- Receive notifications on mobile
+- Create orders on the go
+- Approve transactions from anywhere

 **Benefits:**
-- 100% inventory accuracy
-- Compliance for pharma/food
-- Prevent spoilage
+- Work from warehouse floor
+- Faster barcode scanning
+- Never miss an alert

-#### 2027 Q4: Blockchain Traceability
+#### Blockchain Traceability

 **What:**
 - Immutable record of product journey